hypothesis/h/docs/api.rst

 .. http:post:: /api/annotations

    Create a new annotation.
-Requires a valid authentication token.
+   Requires a valid authentication token, see :ref:`Authentication`.

    **Example request**: